sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L10_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

+   >**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the created Resource Group and click on **Delete resource group**.

 ## Review

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- created an Azure Key vault to store a MySQL server password as a secret.
-- created an Azure service principal to provide access to secrets in the Azure Key vault.
+- Created an Azure service principal to provide access to an Azure Key Vault secret and authenticate deployment to Azure from Azure DevOps.
-- configured permissions to allow the service principal to read the secret.
+- Ran two YAML pipelines imported from a Git repository.
-- configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- Configured one pipeline to retrieve the password from Azure Key Vault using a Variable Group and use it on subsequent tasks.